 What are the Marble Mountains?

 The cluster of limestone outcrops that make up the Marble Mountains were initially sacred sites worshipped by the Cham peoples of Central and Southern Vietnam.
-The mountains are not massive in comparison to some of Vietnam’s northern ranges, but they are impressive in relation to the flat central floodplains of the surrounding countryside.
-It is easy to see why they cast an attractive spell on the Cham.
+However, the mountains are not massive in comparison to some of Vietnam’s northern ranges.
+But they are impressive in relation to the flat central floodplains of the surrounding countryside.
+So it is easy to see why they cast an attractive spell on the Cham.
 They also contain a myriad of cave networks and tunnels that the Cham recognised as holy places.